AlexJuarez/emerald/README.md

 ## Configuration

 The configuration settings for the project can be found in `profiles.clj`.
-On a build the a new file called `.lein-env` is created and needs to be placed with the war.
+On a build the a new file called `.lein-env` is created and needs to be placed with the resulting war.

     eg. ~/tomcat/webapps/www
         |--api#crud.war